Introduction.

 One had to live under a rock to miss the coordinated actions destroying the Olympus Imaging Business after the 2012 crisis.
 The subsequent marketing actions read like a classical case study in corporate counter-marketing, social media promotions, and astroturfing.
 The "scandal" was literally abused for competitive positioning.
 Olympus stayed focused and demonstrated tremendous strength in turning around the company and preparing the Imaging Business to break even in 2021.

 It's difficult to speculate why the Olympus management team gave up on reaching its cost targets in 2021 and ended up selling the imaging business.
 What's becoming clear is how OM-System rejected the new product strategy/vision from Olympus.
-The OM-System product vision appears to brand label any product that fits their "vision" of the future.
-The next OMS camera might be a Panasonic.
+The OM-System product vision appears to brand label any product that fits their "vision" for the future.
+The next OMS camera could be a Panasonic.

 Have fun studying this short report...